DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 **Property Type**

 Select the corresponding type of your custom property.
-This type _must_ match with the type the SDKs are sending.
+This type _must_ match the type the SDKs are sending.

 ![property type open](/march-2022-property-type.png)